|How do I enrol in units for my research course? |

 What happens if I don't enrol in units in my research course?

-If you do not enrol in your research course (through failure to complete an APR in the previous year or submit a unit registration form if required) and the census date lapses for the semester, then you will be discontinued from your course.
+If you do not enrol in your research course (through failure to complete an APR in the previous year or submit a unit registration form if required) you will be discontinued from your course.

 |What coursework do I need to complete when undertaking a Higher Degree by Research? |